NoroffFEU/development-platforms/src/content/docs/frameworks/Astro/astro-case-study.md

 #### Project Structure

-Take a moment to explore the structure of your new Astro project.
+This is the structure of your new Astro project.
 You will find multiple directories and files as described below:

 - `src/` Contains your project's source code.
 - `src/pages/` Your website's pages.
 Astro uses these files to generate your site.